It’s that time of year again! Complete the wellness “2 step” between July 1 and Sept. 30, 2017 to receive your 2018 reward.

 No. Only the primary employee member, the one whose name the policy is under, needs to complete the screening and of course go on to complete the health assessment on Onlife’s website.
 If the spouse also works at UAMS but is covered as a dependent, s/he does not participate.

-No. Former employees who were eligible to keep their UA health coverage (UMR) as a retiree are not eligible to participate.
-They will be subject to the normal, higher OOP max in 2016.
+No. Former employees who were eligible to keep their UA health coverage as a retiree or under COBRA are not eligible to participate.
+They will be subject to the normal, higher OOP max in 2018.